stair-lab/t2kg/analysis/README.md

 -m, --model (optional)
 Embedding model to use.
 Default: TransR.
 Choices: TransR.

+These embeds our knowledge graph and clusters the entities based on proximity in the embedding space

 The ouput for each graph is a directory i.e embedding_directory that contains several files
     - entity embeddings
     - relation embeddings